-In these modern times, a smartphone is more than a device used to make phone calls.
-Phones can also double as a map, camera, digital translator, packing tool, and so much more.
-From our fingertips, we can immediately access a world of information – which can all be lost in an instant, due to an errant move or crafty pickpocket.
+A smartphone is more than a device used to make phone calls.
+Phones also double as a GPS, map, camera, digital translator, and so much more.
+From our fingertips, we can immediately access a world of information including our e-mail and phone contacts, social media accounts, banking information, tickets, and reservations—which can all be lost in an instant, due to being forgetful or falling victim to a crafty pickpocket.

-Those who have a lost cell phone while traveling abroad should not begin to panic.
+Those who lose a cell phone while traveling abroad should not start panicking.
 Instead, it is entirely possible to be reunited with a lost cell phone, or (at the very least) protect the information on the phone.
-In the event of a lost cell phone while traveling around the world, every traveler should start their search with these tips.
+If your cell phone goes missing, start your search with these tips.

-Those travelers who lost their cell phone should immediately recalling where they last had it.
+Immediately think about where you last had your phone.
 For example: if you last remember having your cell phone at a restaurant, try contacting or re-visiting the restaurant to see if it was found.
 If you last remember having the phone in a taxi, try contacting the taxi company to see if it was recovered.

 If the tracking app does work but your phone is not in a place you recognize, do not attempt to recover the lost cell phone on your own.
 Instead, contact local law enforcement authorities for help.

-If recovering a lost cell phone is out of the question, the next step is to report your loss to the cellular phone provider.
-Internet phone applications like Skype or other internet calling apps can help travelers connect with their cell phone provider.
-Otherwise, some telephone providers may be able to help via chat or online messaging services.
+If recovering a lost cell phone is out of the question, the next step is to report your loss to the cell phone provider by email or by using a phone at your hotel, for example.
 By contacting your phone provider, access to the lost cell phone can be cut off, potentially preventing fraudulent charges to the phone owner's account.

 Once this is complete, the next step is to file a report with the local authorities for the missing phone.
 Many hotels can help travelers work with local police to report a crime.
 In addition, a police report may be required if you plan on filing a travel insurance claim for the lost cell phone.

 One of the best features of cell phone security software is the ability to control data remotely.
-With both the Lookout and Find my Phone apps, users can remove their data when a lost cell phone is connected to cellular data or wireless internet.
-Those who are certain that their cell phones are gone and lost forever can prevent personal information from falling into the wrong hands with a remote data wipe
+With both Android and Apple apps, users can remove their data when a lost cell phone is connected to the internet.
+Those who are certain that their cell phones are gone and lost forever can prevent personal information from falling into the wrong hands with a remote data wipe.